Quantum field theory on curved manifolds: An introduction to differential geometry and manifolds for particle production

 It is particularly important not to confuse conventional ``gauge fixing'' with such a ``section''.
 To understand the essence, recall the difference between the metric $g_{\mu\nu}$ in the theory of gravity and the gauge fixing of its fluctuation $\delta g_{\mu\nu}$.
 We will later analyze particle production in the vicinity of the contact point of a tangent space, but be careful not to confuse ``the section used to define the contact point of the tangent space'' with ``gauge fixing of quantum fluctuations''.

-Above, fibres have been introduced locally by means of local trivialization, and fibres on $U_i$ are laminated together to form a fibre bundle.
+Above, fibres have been introduced locally by means of local trivialization, and the fibres are laminated together to form a fibre bundle.
 When local trivialization varied from place to place, it was necessary to connect them by using the transformation.
 Therefore, it is very natural to ask whether the fibre bundle that is obtained in this simple way really has the correct differential structure.
 If one actually prepares a vector bundle\footnote{The vector bundle has any dimension and is not always supposed to be the tangent vector bundle.} and its section (e.g, a scalar field) and simply takes the derivative, it can be seen that the simple derivative is not covariant.
 Then, connections are introduced to solve this problem.
 This is called a covariant derivative.
 This connection is necessary for the differential geometry because fibre bundles are locally trivialized and then laminated together using transformations.
 If trivialization is possible in global, then inevitably the connections will disappear.\footnote{On the other hand, if the section is defined for a moving frame, the connections do not vanish for the observer, even if the fibres are globally trivial on the manifold.
 The same is true for a ``moving gauge'' of the Schwinger effect.
 This point will be explained in more detail later. } For the same reason, the value of the connection is supposed to vanish at the contact point of the tangent space.
+The reason why non-trivial connections appear in the equations of an observer in accelerated motion in flat space is very easy to understand from a differential geometry point of view.
+This is because, although the space-time itself is flat, the observer's equation sees a non-trivial section of the bundle.

 To explain the situation using a concrete example, we consider a two-dimensional real vector field $\phi$: $M\rightarrow \mathbb{R}^2$ as a section of a vector bundle $E$, where $M=\mathbb{R}^3$ and $F=\mathbb{R}^2$.
 Since the fibre is a two-dimensional real space, we choose the structure group as $GL(2,\mathbb{R})$.
 Therefore, $\phi$ translates as $\phi'(x)=g(x)\phi(x)$ by $g(x)\in GL(2,\mathbb{R})$ and laminated on the fibre.
 The question is if $d\phi(x)$ could also be a section of the bundle on which $GL(2,\mathbb{R})$ can act properly to be laminated on the fibre as the original function $\phi$.\footnote{The exterior derivative is used here for simplicity of notation.} The process of deriving the connection one-form ($A$) is the same as in field theory and is therefore omitted.
 What is important here is that by using